Mo Ostin: Career

 Ostin began his career in the mid-1950s as comptroller at Clef Records, a record company started by Norman Granz, brother of friend and neighbor, Irving Granz.
 The company was soon renamed 'Verve', where he was involved with Jazz At The Philharmonic, a worldwide concert promotion operation that provided a live performance platform for the label's touring stars.
 Frank Sinatra tried and failed to buy Verve, which was eventually sold to MGM Records.
 Sinatra was reportedly so impressed by the company's artists and the management's style that he formed his own Reprise Records in 1960 and hired Ostin to head it.
 Three years later, Reprise joined forces with Warner Bros.
 The first rock act Ostin signed to Reprise was the Kinks.
-He signed Jimi Hendrix in 1967 after seeing him perform at the Monterey Pop Festival.
+He signed Jimi Hendrix in the spring of 1967 based on hearing "Hey Joe", then was amazed after seeing him perform at the Monterey Pop Festival.

 Ostin ultimately spent 31 years at Warner/Reprise from 1963 to 1994, serving as its chairman and CEO from 1972 onwards.
 He oversaw the signing of Prince, Neil Young, Joni Mitchell, Fleetwood Mac, R.E.M., Madonna, Paul Simon, Talking Heads, the Grateful Dead, the Red Hot Chili Peppers, Van Halen, the Who, and Randy Newman.
 He was noted for giving artists creative freedom and creating a company geared towards artists, attributing this outlook to his time with Sinatra.
 Ostin later recounted how he trusted Prince to the point where he would only listen to his music once it was completed.
 Ostin was also instrumental in the acquisition of the independent Elektra label by Warner Communications, as well as the subsequent formation of WEA Corporation and WEA International.
 Recognized as an industry titan, he served as chairman of the Recording Industry Association of America for a two-year term.
 He left Warner acrimoniously in 1994 after they requested that he slash his payroll, turning down their offer of a three-year extension.
 He described the situation as "the toughest thing I've ever been through in the business", adding that "it shook [him] to the core".

 After departing Warner Bros., Ostin went on to join the music division of the entertainment conglomerate DreamWorks SKG in October 1995.
 In 2003, Ostin was inducted into the Rock and Roll Hall of Fame by Paul Simon, Neil Young, and Lorne Michaels.
 Three years later, he received The Recording Academy President's Merit Award at the 2006 Grammy Salute to Industry Icons.

+George Harrison wrote the song "Mo" as a tribute to Ostin.